 Google Ads provides several features designed to make it easier to place and manage mobile ads.
 Google Ads for Mobile allows you to choose whether you want to bid on desktop or mobile search terms.
 You can also choose the size of your ad, from one-half of the screen to a full-screen mobile display.
 You can also set a maximum CPC for your campaign—and that maximum can be higher on mobile than on desktop.

 A good way to optimize Google Ads is to improve the landing pages.
 Your landing page can have a good design, but it won’t be as effective if it doesn’t have an optimized layout.
 This means that it is important to use the right elements on your landing page.

 The most important elements to consider when you optimize Google Ads are the headline, product images, and Call To Action (CTA).

 The first thing you need to do is to make sure that your headline is compelling.
-The headline is the first thing that your visitors will see, and it is the first thing that will determine whether or not they keep reading your landing page.
+The headline is the first thing that your visitors will see, and it is the first thing that will determine whether they keep reading your landing page or not.
 If your headline is boring, they will quickly close your landing page.
 It is also important to make sure that your headline makes sense.
 For instance, if you are trying to sell something, your headline should emphasize the benefit of your product and not the features of the product.

 b.
 Page design and product image

 You also need to have a good, clear design of your product image.
 You should make sure that you have good images with high resolution.
 An attractive product image gives the customers confidence that the product you are selling is of high quality and convinces them to press the buy button.

 c.
 Call To Action

 The goal of a landing page is to convert visitors into leads.
 The best way to accomplish this is to use a strong call to action.
 Your call to action should entice your potential customers to click on your link.
 It is best if your call to action is very specific.